Sarah Stratigakis

-Sarah Anne Stratigakis (born March 7, 1999) is a Canadian soccer player who plays as a midfielder for Vittsjö GIK in the Damallsvenskan and the Canada national team.
+Sarah Anne Stratigakis (born March 7, 1999) is a Canadian soccer player who plays as a midfielder for AFC Toronto in the Northern Super League and the Canada national team.

 Early life

 Stratigakis was eight years old when she started playing soccer.
 She played youth soccer with Woodbridge Strikers and Unionville Milliken SC.

 College career

 In 2017, she began attending the University of Michigan, where she played for the women's soccer team.
 She made her debut on August 17, scoring 7 minutes and 16 seconds into her debut in a 2-0 victory over the Washington Huskies.
 In her freshman season, she was named to the Big Ten All-Freshman Team and the Big Ten Second Team All-Star.
 In 2018, she was once again named to the All-Big 10 Second Team.
 In 2019, she was named Big Ten Midfielder of the Year, an All-Big 0 First Team All-Star, and a Second Team All-American.
 In 2020, she was an Academic All-Big Ten Selections.
 In 2021, she was named to the All-Big Ten Second Team for the fourth time, which along with her First Team selection in 2019, set a school record for being named to the conference all-star teams five times.
 She was also named to the United Soccer Coaches All-North Region Second Team in 2021.